nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/Roll Tables/Loots.md

 # Common

-Prizes for competitions and events in Hillview.
+Prizes for competitions and events in [[Hillview]].
 Stuff stolen from local bullies or forgotten about by your parents in your garage.
-Junk you would find scrounging for parts in Operaeblum.
-Random detritus from Vastiche.
+Junk you would find scrounging for parts in [[Operaeblum]].
+Random detritus from [[Vastiche]].

 | 2d6 | 1 | 2 | 3 | 4 | 5 | 6 |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- |